Kanguros/personal_assistant_llm/README.md

 from typing import List
-from pydantic import BaseModel, Field from rich.pretty import pprint from phi.assistant import Assistant
+from pydantic import BaseModel, Field from rich.pretty import pprint from pas.assistant import Assistant

 class MovieScript(BaseModel):
     setting: str = Field(..., description="Provide a nice setting for a blockbuster movie.")
     ending: str = Field(..., description="Ending of the movie.
 If not available, provide a happy ending.")
-    genre: str = Field(..., description="Genre of the movie.
+    genre: str = Field(...,
+                       description="Genre of the movie.
 If not available, select action, thriller or romantic comedy.")
     name: str = Field(..., description="Give a name to this movie")
     characters: List[str] = Field(..., description="Name of characters for this movie.")
     storyline: str = Field(..., description="3 sentence storyline for the movie.
 Make it exciting!")

 movie_assistant = Assistant(
     description="You help write movie scripts.",